chtoucas/Zorglub.Time/README.md

 ### Extensibility

-One can create new calendars from a schema and an epoch (see `Zorglub.Calendars.Specialized`).
+One can create new calendars from a schema and an epoch.

 Below, 12+1 means 12 months plus a virtual thirteenth month.